davidgohel/officer/cran-comments.md

 ## Reverse dependencies

-There were 2 errors (not related to officer), no warning and few notes (not related to officer).
+There were no error or warning and few notes (not related to officer).